In the Heart of Winter

-Valentine's Day is around the corner, a day to celebrate love in all its beautiful forms, whether you're planning a romantic dinner with your significant other, sending flowers to a beloved elder, mailing a "thanks for being you" card to your best friend, or dishing out heart-shaped waffles to your kids.
+Valentine's Day is a day to celebrate love in all its beautiful forms, whether you're planning a romantic dinner with your significant other, sending flowers to a beloved elder, mailing a "thanks for being you" card to your best friend, or dishing out heart-shaped waffles to your kids.

 With this list of Valentine-inspired adventures and "secret" spots, you can give your loved ones the unforgettable gift of quality time with a trip to one of our wildlife sanctuaries this winter.
 Be sure to show some love to the places you visit, too, by carrying out what you carry in, helping to keep our sanctuaries beautiful for all to enjoy.

 Couples and families looking for a challenge to tackle together will love taking a hike up the Trail of the Ledges at Pleasant Valley in Lenox.
 Fill your tumblers with hot beverages and bring something insulating to sit on so you can linger at the summit of Lenox Mountain and take in the sweeping views of the Taconic Range.

 For a more accessible date, the All Persons Trail winds past towering hemlocks to a boardwalk and observation deck with benches overlooking Pike's Pond.
 There you can watch for wildlife, including the sanctuary's industrious beavers—although they often keep to their warm lodges and dens in cold weather, they remain active all winter long.